suporterfid/pdf-knowledge-kit/OPERATOR_GUIDE.md

 4. Streaming incremental logs using the `--follow-logs` flag.

 Review `python tools/register_connector.py --help` for the full CLI reference.

+## Alert review checklists

+Operators must validate alert hygiene before every release cut and whenever monitoring rules change.
+These checklists tie back to the triage flow described in [DEPLOYMENT.md](DEPLOYMENT.md#45-incident-triage-response-sla-and-escalation).

+### Pre-release alert audit

+- [ ] Confirm primary uptime, latency, and ingestion lag alerts cover the new endpoints or connectors being deployed.
+- [ ] Review alert thresholds against the expected baseline gathered from staging load tests.
+- [ ] Verify alert routing sends Sev1/Sev2 signals to the on-call rotation and mirrors notifications to `#pdfkit-ops`.
+- [ ] Ensure dashboards or saved searches linked in alerts have up-to-date filters and time ranges.
+- [ ] Record the audit outcome in the release issue following [RELEASE_CHECKLIST.md](RELEASE_CHECKLIST.md#phase-1-pre-release-preparation).

+### Post-incident follow-up

+- [ ] Capture timeline, remediation, and detection gaps in the incident ticket.
+- [ ] Adjust alert thresholds or suppression rules to avoid noise without masking real regressions.
+- [ ] Link resulting action items to backlog tickets and confirm owners with the Platform Engineering lead.
+- [ ] Share learnings in the next operations review and update this guide if new steps are standardized.

 ## Test data for new connectors